jackbienvenue/eec-spring2025-outage-prediction-modeling/README.md

 The scripts in this repository are written using **Quarto**, an free software which allows for markdown-code cell development and various forms of outputs, like notebooks and presentations.
 Quarto can be downloaded [here](https://quarto.org/docs/get-started/) and runs on top of Jupyter for Python, the language of this project.

+All package dependencies are listed in the requirements.txt file.
+Some of these include:

+- pandas
+- geopandas
+- numpy
+- folium
+- xarray
+- cfgrib

 -----

 -----